 Subscribe for full access to Women's Tennis Association (WTA)'s profile

-Women's Tennis Association (WTA) sells broadcasting rights of its tennis competitions to 44 companies globally, covering 6 countries.
-Women's Tennis Association (WTA)'s rights holders include Tencent Holdings, Sky Group and Disney Sports / ESPN.
+Women's Tennis Association (WTA) sells broadcasting rights of its tennis competitions to 46 companies globally, covering 12 countries.
+Women's Tennis Association (WTA)'s rights holders include Tencent Holdings.

 Example Sports Rights Customers